kosl/ihipp-examples/docs/week1.md

 ### A: Messages and communication

 The type of communication in MPI is generally related to the number of processes involved.
 The simplest form of message passing is *point-to-point communication* in which one process sends a message to another process.
 In *collective communication* several processes are involved at a time.
-There are 3 classes of such communication: synchronization, data movement, collective computation.
+There are 3 classes of such communication: synchronization, data movement and collective computation.
 In relation to the completion of operations two types exist: blocking and non-blocking operations.
 We will briefly describe all the types of communication, you can find details with descriptions of relevant MPI routines in Week 3.

 **Messages**